fdilke/bewl/README.md

 - Partial arrow classifier
 - walkthrough for using Bewl as a learning aid for studying category theory
 - universal algebra: can define algebraic structures, using existing ones as parameter spaces (for monoid actions)
+- implemented topos of monoid actions
 - implemented topos of automorphisms
+- traits for monads and strong monads
+- implement double-exponential (continuation) monad
+- endow the subobject classifier with a Heyting algebra structure
+- removed legacy DiagrammaticTopos code

 # To do

+- coequalizers
 - Define more algebraic structures
 - Can extend and remap algebraic structures, e.g. ring extends abelian group remaps group with an extra law
 - More algebraic constructions: endomorphism ring, transfer
-- Extract the Heyting algebra structure of the subobject classifier
-- coequalizers
 - tell if an object has an injective hull
 - Optimize algorithm enough to construct triadic topos and its topologies
 - Construct the slice topos.
 Use McLarty's construction, NOT the one in Moerdijk/Maclane which